 Though Robinson was never recognized by the NBA Hall of Fame, he was inducted into the Tennessee Sports Hall of Fame.

-And while the city has since had other homegrown players make it to the NBA, such as Otis Smith, Dee Brown, and Grayson Allen, for now Robinson still stands out as the best to come from the Bold City.
+And while the city has since had other homegrown players make it to the NBA, such as Otis Smith, Dee Brown, and Grayson Allen, Truck Robinson still stands out as the best to come from the Bold City.